k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 `docker load -i k2view_fabric-studio_8.1.7_22.tar.gz`

-Doing this before you run the first `k2space.sh` command ensures the file will be present on your system to create your first space and avoids downloading the file from the Internet.
+Doing this before you run the first `k2space.sh` command ensures the file is present on your system to create your first space and avoids downloading it from the Internet.

 5. Use similar procedures to obtain the following: